kylejlin/zo/type_judgments.md

    `<matchee>`.
 4. For every `<return_val_i>`:
    1. `<return_val_i>` has some type `return_type_i`
-      under the extended tcontext and econtext.
+      under the extended tcontext and scontext.
    2. `return_type_i` is compatible with `<return_type>`
-      under the extended tcontext and econtext.
+      under the extended tcontext and scontext.

-### Extending the tcontext and econtext
+### Extending the tcontext and scontext

 Suppose we have